 Pond’s Skin Freshener: “It is a tonic and mild astringent safe to use as often as you need.
 It closes the pores and tones and firms your skin—brings lovely glowing youth to your cheeks.”

-Pond’s had opened a London branch early as 1878 and had continued to expand overseas ever since.
-The company did well in the depression that followed the 1929 crash, as many women switched to budget-priced creams, and the 1930s were marked by further expansion.
-Pond’s opened a factory in Britain in 1933 and subcontracted manufacturing of its products elsewhere to increase its global reach.
+Pond’s had opened a London branch by 1878 and had continued to expand overseas ever since.
+Many women switched to budget-priced creams during the Great Depression so the 1930s were marked by further expansion.
+The company opened a factory in Britain in 1933 and subcontracted manufacturing of its products elsewhere to increase its global reach.
 By the end of the 1930s, Pond’s products were being sold in 96 countries around the world with overseas sales making up 40% of its revenues (Jones, 2010, p.
 128).

 In the 1930s, in an attempt to get around some of the perceived problems with its cold cream, Pond’s introduced Pond’s Liquefying Cream as an alternative, less greasy cleanser.
 The product was given a prominent ‘L’ on the label and was often advertised as a quick cleanser.